 The Gift Shop features traditional Native American handcrafted artifacts

-and crafts.
+and crafts including one-of -a-kind jewelry.
 An array of books related to the Chumash people and their

 culture are available.
 The Gift Shop accepts Visa & Mastercard.